-Stewards in all stands will take responsibility for spectators confined to wheelchairs and will advise them to remain in their respective areas until they and their personal assistants are escorted to a safe area by the stewards.
+Stewards in all stands will take responsibility for spectators using a wheelchair and will advise them to remain in their respective areas until they and their personal assistants are escorted to a safe area by the stewards.

 The safe area will remain flexible depending on the emergency in hand.
 The disabled liaison supervisor will coordinate the evacuation of disabled persons in conjunction with the chief steward and the safety officer.